MicroVM and Firecracker: Discover Advantages and Disadvantages

-What’s MicroVM and What’s Different Between MicroVM and Traditional Virtual Machine?
+What’s MicroVM and What’s Difference Traditional Virtual Machine?

 Traditional virtual machine offers isolated environment to run multiple services and applications like physical machine.
 In other hand, containers offering speed to run and setup but security was always the big concern.

 MicroVM offering both benefits of using container and virtual machine.
-MicroVM is isolated like a virtual machine and very fast to deploy like container.
+It is isolated like a virtual machine and very fast to deploy like container.

 Firecracker enables you to deploy workloads in lightweight virtual machines, called MicroVMs, which provide enhanced security and workload isolation over traditional VMs, while enabling the speed and resource efficiency of containers.